Tovana-AI/gpt-memory/README.md

 ## Belief Generation
 Introducing beliefs - a new approach for improving LLM reasoning by providing actionable insights learned over time from memory.

 The belief method generates actionable beliefs based on the user's memory and the business description.
-The beliefs are generated as a string that can be used as input to LLMs to generate personalized responses.
+The beliefs are generated as a string that can be used as context to LLMs to generate personalized responses.

 ### Examples
 #### Input:
-- business_description: "a commerce site"
+- `business_description`: "a commerce site"
-- memories: {'pets': ['dog named charlie', 'horse named luna']}
+- `memory`: {'pets': ['dog named charlie', 'horse named luna']}
-- belief_context: None
 #### Output:

 ```json